knative/docs/docs/eventing/getting-started.md

 The broker can only be accessed from within the cluster where Knative Eventing is installed.
 You must create a pod within that cluster to act as an event producer that will execute the `curl` commands.

-1. To create a pod, copy the YAML below into a file:
+1. To create a pod, copy the following YAML into a file:
     ```yaml
     apiVersion: v1
     kind: Pod